Could your health benefit by losing weight?

 |30+||Obesity (including extreme obesity)|

-An online tool for gauging the BMIs of adults can be found at: https://www.cdc.gov
+An online tool for gauging the BMI of adults can be found at: https://www.cdc.gov

 How to tell if your weight is normal?

 As mentioned above, your body mass index (BMI) is one way to tell whether you are at a normal weight, overweight, or obese.
-The BMI measures your weight in relation to your height.
+The BMI measures your weight and is calculated base on your height.

 The BMI table NIDDK for the Body Mass Index Table will help you to find your BMI score.
 Find your height in inches in the left column labeled “Height.”
 Move across the row to your weight.
 The number at the top of the column is the BMI for that height and weight.
 Pounds are rounded off.
 You may also go to the tools section at the end of this page for a link to an online tool for calculating your BMI.